heloufir/ngx-security-starter/README.md

 * Email address: **john.doe@gmail.com**
 * Passwrd: **secret**

+## Related repositories

+* [Simple passport](https://github.com/heloufir/simple-passport): An implementation of laravel/passport package and an implementation of a simple forgot password system
+* [Security starter](https://github.com/heloufir/security-starter): An implementation of heloufir/simple-passport package and an implementation of a simple USER_PROFILE_ROLE architecture, and some good utilities to start your project and focus into your business logic

 ## Credits

 This starter application use the **[StarAdmin Angular template](https://github.com/BootstrapDash/StarAdmin-Free-Angular-Admin-Template)**, it's a beautiful template to start your project with, you can check the link to have more information about it!